glitchdotcom/glitch-hello-website/README.md

 Look at the page to see the button.
 Click it!

-Open `script.js` to see the script that makes the button rotate.
+Open `script.js` to see the script that makes the button move.

 ![Glitch](https://cdn.glitch.com/a9975ea6-8949-4bab-addb-8a95021dc2da%2FLogo_Color.svg?v=1602781328576)